UCL-RITS/vetii/README.md

 cd $VETII/data_preprocessing/sassoon/
 ```

-Download the dataset tarball - currently available through the VETII sharepoint site, but liable to move to UCL RDS in the near future - and place it in the data preprocessing directory.
+Download the dataset - currently available through the VETII sharepoint site and [UCL RDS](https://www.ucl.ac.uk/isd/how-to/how-to-access-rds-data-ucls-research-computing-platforms) - and place it in the data preprocessing directory.
+For access to the dataset on UCL RDS, contact one of the repository owners.

 Extract the dataset with
 ```bash